“Here's the guest room!"

 “What's weird?”

-"Doesn't being able to achieve that make Exceptional Eda a notable person?
-Why wasn't her name preserved?"
-Terra asked, before adding, "Besides, what does Magiri have to do with this?"
+“Doesn't an achievement like that make Exceptional Eda a notable person?
+Why wasn't her name preserved?”
+Terra asked, before adding, "Besides, what does Magiri have to do with this?”

 “Eda and Magiri were a couple.”